Free Speech on the Hot Seat

 Commentary

-It was in a philosophy class that I first read John Stuart Mill’s Essay “On Liberty,” which spends so much time on the idea of free speech: It is not for views that are popular and approved, but rather unpopular and unapproved.
-We need it because we lack access to certain truths and so all claims need to be constantly tested.
+It was in a philosophy class that I first read John Stuart Mill’s Essay “On Liberty,” which spends so much time on the idea of free speech: It is not for views that are popular and approved but rather unpopular and unapproved.
+We need it because we lack access to certain truths, and so all claims need to be constantly tested.
 Further, the sheer size of anything resembling truth is so vast that everyone needs freedom to express in order to get closer to the whole.

-“If all mankind minus one, were of one opinion, and only one person were of the contrary opinion,” he wrote, “mankind would be no more justified in silencing that one person, than he, if he had the power, would be justified in silencing mankind.”
+“If all mankind minus one, were of one opinion, and only one person were of the contrary opinion,” he wrote, “mankind would be no more justified in silencing that one person, than he, if he had the power, would be justified in silencing mankind.

 “The peculiar evil of silencing the expression of an opinion is, that it is robbing the human race; posterity as well as the existing generation; those who dissent from the opinion, still more than those who hold it.
 If the opinion is right, they are deprived of the opportunity of exchanging error for truth: if wrong, they lose, what is almost as great a benefit, the clearer perception and livelier impression of truth, produced by its collision with error.”

 As I think back on my impressions at the time, the book seemed like a series of indisputable truisms.
 It occurred to me that I had no idea why he felt the need to write it or our need to read it.
-Perhaps there were some historical interests but his views clearly won the day.
+Perhaps there were some historical interests, but his views clearly won the day.
 It struck me at the time that absolutely no one favored meaningful restrictions on free speech.

 Even at that time, I simply could not believe that the restrictions on campus speech could have a larger cultural impact, much less become the center of politics.
 Looking back, however, Dinesh D’Souza wrote “Illiberal Education” in 1991 and documented that even then, the culture of academia was leaning against freedom in speech and thought.
-He was hooted down at the time but he turns out to have been precisely correct.
+He was hooted down at the time but he turned out to have been precisely correct.

 There was an essay written in 1965 by the Marxist Herbert Marcuse called “Repressive Tolerance.”
 He argued that what is called free speech then was not really free because the main messaging was dominated by incumbent cultural power.
-The only way to have authentic free speech will be to silence those voices for a time and let others move to the top.
+The only way to have authentic free speech would be to silence those voices for a time and let others move to the top.
 It was an argument for censorship, framed in Orwellian terms.

 What we need, he wrote in opposition to Mill, is “intolerance against movements from the Right and toleration of movements from the Left. ...
 Part of this struggle is the fight against an ideology of tolerance which, in reality, favors and fortifies the conservation of the status quo of inequality and discrimination.”